Read Time: 8 minutes

 Eseutil helps in repairing the database only if the mailbox database is dismounted.
 However, the given PowerShell cmdlet helps repair corrupt Exchange database individual and multiple mailboxes without dismounting the online database.

-How to repair corrupt Exchange database files?
+Let’s discuss the step-by-step process to repair corrupt Exchange database using the Eseutil.

-Using Eseutil utility to repair EDB files
+Using Eseutil Utility to Repair Exchange EDB Files

-Eseutil is an inbuilt tool that serves various essential functions such as repairing corrupted Exchange databases, defragmenting them, verifying database integrity, and optimizing storage by reducing database size.
+Eseutil is an inbuilt tool that serves various essential functions such as repairing corrupted Exchange server databases, defragmenting them, verifying database integrity, and optimizing storage by reducing database size.

 1. Locate the Exchange Database

-2. The default location of the tool in Exchange 2013/2016 is:
+The default location of the tool in Exchange 2013/2016 is:

-default location of the Eseutil tool
+C:\Program Files\Microsoft\Exchange Server\V15\Bindefault location of the Eseutil tool

 The Eseutil tool offers extensive functionality, allowing you to perform various actions using a range of switches: